-18. We apply the concept of materiality in planning and performing the audit.
+21. We apply the concept of materiality in planning and performing the audit.
 It is used in evaluating the effect of identified misstatements on the audit, and of any uncorrected misstatements, on the financial statements and in forming our opinions in the independent auditor's report.

-19. We calculate materiality at different levels as described below.
+22. We calculate materiality at different levels as described below.
 The calculated planning materiality values for the Fund are set out in Exhibit 3.
+Figures for the Transport Fund are based on the NESPF Transport Fund and Strathclyde Pension Funds Transport Fund for 2018/19.